HŌ'Ā Program Overview

 Classroom visit with Teaching Artist to reflect on learning and develop a piece of art or arts practice.

 Students, with the guidance of their Classroom Teacher, create a presentation of their learning for younger children, parents or the community.
-(Teachers may also request individual coaching on arts integration with their teaching artist.)

-Before the sessions with students, Teaching Artists, ‘Āina-based Educators, & Classroom Teachers come together to create a culturally rich arts learning curriculum for elementary school students grades 2-5.
+Before the sessions with students, Teaching Artists, ‘Āina-based Educators, & Classroom Teachers come together for a Kick-Off professional development session, orientation session and meetings to create a culturally rich arts learning curriculum for elementary school students grades 2-5.

 Collaboration is our foundation